ViaHero · October 9, 2018

 When is the best time to visit Cuba?
 Spring.

 By April, peak tourist season has ended.
-But it’s not quite until July when hurricane season begins.
-This is our favorite time to visit Cuba.
+But it’s not until June that hurricane season begins.
+This is the best time to visit Cuba.
 The weather is warm, but not too hot.
 It rains, but usually not for too long and not every day.
 And because it’s not peak tourist season, prices are even cheaper.

 WEATHER IN CUBA